mlashcorp/no_generals_problem/content/posts/1/index.md

 This first version of the code does not address all aspects presented in the paper.
 I simply focused on implementing the distributed MLP and self-attention blocks.
 Other aspects such as word, position and transposed embeddings were not distributed yet.

-There are 2 key areas worth exploring in this code.
+There are two key areas worth exploring in this code.
 1) how I'm loading the model shard in each node; and 2) how I'm setting the MLP and Self-Attention parameter sizes.
 Let's look at model loading first.

 ### Sharded model loading